meshmakers/octo-tools/docs/developerGuide/gettingStarted/intro.md

 We decided to use SSH keys to connect to github, therefore are some good-to-know issues documented at [Configure Git](./configureGit.md).

-To clone the main repos, you need to run the command ```Invoke-CloneMainRepos``` within the PowerShell with Octo Mesh profile.
+To clone the main repos, you need to run the command ```Invoke-CloneMainRepos``` within the PowerShell with OctoMesh profile.

 ## Build and start services